pubkey/rxdb/README.md

   <b>Key-Compression</b>
   <p>

 Depending on which adapter and in which environment you use RxDB, client-side storage is [limited](https://pouchdb.com/2014/10/26/10-things-i-learned-from-reading-and-writing-the-pouchdb-source.html) in some way or the other.
-To save disc-space, RxDB has an internal schema-based key-compression to minimize the size of saved documents.</p>
+To save disc-space, RxDB uses a schema based [keycompression](https://github.com/pubkey/jsonschema-key-compression) to minimize the size of saved documents.
+This saves about 40% of used storage.</p>

 </summary>